intel-iot-devkit/iot-devkit-samples/automatic-curtain/README.md

      -- GND ->  GND\n
      -- Vcc ->  5V (Vcc)\n
      -- Vm  ->  NC (Not Connected)
+Connect directly to the Up2 board pin or to the extended heads on the Grove Pi+ shield for this.
 A 5V power supply is required in order to run this example

 * See the note below if you don't have access to these devices.